jannikbuschke/formik-antd/README.md

 }
 ```

 The `name: string` property is always required and creates a binding between the component and a field of the form.
-I.e. `<Input name="firstName"/>` declares a textbox control that is bound to the `firstName` field of the data the formik form operates on.
+I.e. `<Input name="firstName"/>` declares a textbox that is bound to the `firstName` field of the data that formik controls.
 To learn about Antd components just visit the official docs.
 Then import the corresponding _formik-antd_ component from `@jbuschke/formik-antd` and provide the `name` property.

 |              | Name           | Props                                                                                                       |
 | --------------------- | -------------- | ----------------------------------------------------------------------------------------------------------- |